guyining/hkucompgame/README.md

 ## 3. Function:
 ### 3.1 Generation of random game sets or events
 - getCardStart()  //Draw five cards as opening hand randomly.
-- Limbo()   //Check if Doors or Nightmares are drew.
+- checkLimbo()   //Check if Doors or Nightmares are drew.
 If yes, set aside to the Limbo pile.
 - gameStart()   //When both the players have five valid cards.
 Shuffle the Limbo pile back to the draw deck.
 ### 3.2 Data structures for storing game status
-### 3.3 Dynamic memory management
-### 3.4 File input/output (e.g., for loading/saving game status)
-### 3.5 Program codes in multiple files

 [Play the Game]
-GetCard()   //Draw card from the deck.
+-GetCard()   //Draw card from the deck.

-playaCard()   //Player play a card on the Labyrinth deck validPlayCard()   //Check if each location card have a different symbol
+-playaCard()   //Player play a card on the Labyrinth deck -validPlayCard()   //Check if each location card have a different symbol

-discardaCard()   //Player choose a card the discard ifDiscardKey()   //If the player discard a key, trigger a prophercy.
+-discardaCard()   //Player choose a card the discard -ifDiscardKey()   //If the player discard a key, trigger a prophercy.
 	lookTopFiveCard()   //Look top five card.
 If the resisting card less than five, get to look all of them. changeOrder()   //Player can change the order of the top five card.

-nightmare()   //Player do something to face the nightmare. afterNightmare()   //Check if the player survived after the nightmare.
+-nightmare()   //Player do something to face the nightmare.
+-afterNightmare()   //Check if the player survived after the nightmare.
 [Win the Game]
-openDoor()   //When three continue card have the same color, door will open. sortedDoor()   //Sort the number of door that are opened by each player. eightDoor()   //Check if a player get eight door card.
+-openDoor()   //When three continue card have the same color, door will open.
+-sortedDoor()   //Sort the number of door that are opened by each player.
+-eightDoor()   //Check if a player get eight door card.
 Win the game.
+### 3.3 Dynamic memory management
+deck()   //memory the card left in the deck player1card()   //memory the card in player1's hand player2card()   //memory the card in player2's hand Player1door()   //memory the door opened by player1 Player2door()   //memory the door opened by player2
+### 3.4 File input/output (e.g., for loading/saving game status)

+### 3.5 Program codes in multiple files
+-startgame.h
+-playgame.h
+-wingame.h